 4.7 Vacancies.
 Vacancies among Grid Representatives or At-Large Directors shall be filled at the first regular meeting of the Board of Directors after the vacancy has occurred and by the same method and procedure established for the election of such Directors at the HDC’s annual meeting as provided for in Sections 4.3 through 4.4.
 If a vacancy has not been filled by the first regular meeting of the Board of Directors after the vacancy has occurred, the vacancy may be filled by nomination and appointment by the Board of Directors at that meeting.
 If the vacancy is a Grid Representative, it is preferred that the appointment be from the grid of the vacant Director’s seat.
 However, if an eligible candidate from the grid is not forthcoming, the Board of Directors may appoint a Member from anywhere within the Highland Area.
 The process for filling a vacancy shall be repeated until the vacancy is filled.
 Elected or appointed Directors filling any vacant position shall serve until the end of the regular term of the vacant position.

 4.8 Alternates.
-“Alternates” consist of Designated Alternates, At-Large Alternates, and any alternates attending and participating in a Board of Directors meeting in place of an absent Director who was elected or appointed as a business representative pursuant to Section 4.6.
+“Alternates” consist of At-Large Alternates and any alternates attending and participating in a Board of Directors meeting in place of an absent Director who was elected or appointed as a business representative pursuant to Section 4.6.

-4.11 Duties of At-Large Alternates.
+4.10 Duties of At-Large Alternates.
 At-Large Alternates shall be available to participate in any regular or special Board meeting in the place of an absent Grid Representative or At-Large Director.
-If such a Director is absent from a meeting and is not represented by a Designated Alternate, the highest ranking At-Large Alternate shall be seated in place of the absent Grid Representative or At-Large Director.
+The highest ranking At-Large Alternate shall be seated in place of the absent Grid Representative or At-Large Director.
 An At-Large Alternate also shall serve as a member of at least one of the Board’s Standing Committees.

-4.13 Director Absences.
-Each Grid Representative or At-Large Director expecting to be absent from a Board of Directors or Standing Committee meeting may designate a Designated Alternate to attend and participate such meeting in his or her stead if an At -Large Alternate is not seated.
+4.12 Director Absences.
 Grid Representatives or At-Large Directors expecting to be absent from a Board of Directors or Standing Committee meeting may contact an At-Large Alternate and request that the At-Large Alternate attend and participate such meeting in his or her stead.
-The Director also shall communicate to either the President, Vice President, Executive Director, or Standing Committee chair his or her expected absence and the identity of his or her Designated Alternate or his contact with an At-Large Alternate.
+The Director also shall communicate to either the President, Vice President, Executive Director, or Standing Committee chair his or her expected absence and contact with an At-Large Alternate.
 If a Director fails to communicate his or her expected absence to the HDC, as provided in the preceding sentence, the Director’s absence shall constitute an “Unexcused Absence”.

 Meetings of the Board of Directors